-You can expect some swelling after surgery.
+You can expect some swelling of the face after surgery.
 If the swelling on one side is definitely more pronounced than on the other side, or if you are having pain, which is not relieved by the pain medication, contact our office at 214/645-2353.
-You can apply cold compresses to help with this.